FelipeSempertegui/FEM_renderer/README.md

 # Instructions for Visual Studio 2019:

-Firstly, it must be said that the code is ready to use only if it run and set in Visual Studio 2019 and the program requires the inclusion of the following external libraries:
+Firstly, it must be said that the code is ready to use only in Visual Studio 2019 and the program requires the inclusion of the following external libraries:

 * Matrix manipulations & sparse linear system solvers: Eigen, Intel® MKL (called from the Eigen libraries) & openMP
 * Real-time rendering (dynamic draw calls & transformation matrices): GLFW, GLM & OpenGL

 The mentioned dependencies must be acquired by user and enabled in Visual Studio.
-However, this repository also contains a “externalLibraries” folder for convenience.
-Among the aforementioned dependencies, the only one, which must be acquired by the user himself, is the Intel® MKL.
+However, this repository also contains a “externalLibraries” folder for convenience and most of the dependencies can be found there.
+The only one, which must be acquired by the user himself, is the Intel® MKL.
 After acquiring it via the Intel’s website (link shown below) and configuring it, a new tab is available in Visual Studio (Properties/Configuration Properties/Intel Performance Libraries).

 Link: https://software.intel.com/content/www/us/en/develop/articles/intel-math-kernel-library-intel-mkl-2020-install-guide.html?wapkw=MKL